 Some studies also show that drinking mead may help relieve the symptoms of gastrointestinal (GI) disorders like irritable bowel syndrome (IBS).

-9. Mead May Help You Sleep Better
+9. Drinking Mead Improves Sleep

-10. May Have Antimicrobial Properties
+10. Antimicrobial Properties

 Studies show that mead may lower the risk of getting heart disease and improve the health of the heart and blood vessels.